 Most visitors to Big Thicket National Preserve experience few problems besides mosquitoes and chiggers.
-However, there are several environmental hazards that visitors should be aware of.
+However, there are several environmental hazards that people should be aware of.
 Remember, you are responsible for your own safety.

 Swimming and Boating

 Drowning is the primary cause of death in the Big Thicket.
-The National Park Service does not recommend swimming in Preserve waterways.
+The National Park Service does not recommend swimming in preserve waterways.
 There are no designated swimming areas in Big Thicket National Preserve.
 Village Creek and the Neches River may appear calm, but they often have strong currents that can carry away even the strongest swimmers.
 Shallow sandbars sometimes end in steep drop-offs.